PREGNANCY, BABIES & PETS

 FIRST IMPRESSIONS

-of this type of treatment, before they will remove themselves from baby’s way; however it is still important to keep a close watch on your baby when she is at this ‘grabby’ age and in close proximity to your cat.
-Most cats will escape to a baby‐free zone rather than scratch or bite a baby, but there is a risk that your baby could actually hurt your cat and therefore cause him to become fearful of baby.
+Once your baby becomes aware of their surroundings, they will most certainly take an interest in your cat.
+You will then need to start teaching your baby how to interact gently with them.
+Your baby will want to pull on the cat’s tail and reach out and grab onto their soft, enticing fur.
+Some cats can be amazingly tolerant of this type of treatment, before they will remove themselves from baby’s way; however, it is still important to keep a close watch on your baby when she is at this ‘grabby’ age and in close proximity to your cat.
+Most cats will escape to a baby‐free zone rather than scratch or bite a baby, but there is a risk that your baby could actually hurt your cat and therefore cause them to become fearful of your baby.

 ON THE MOVE